-Spend any time in The Colony and you’ll probably come across Lewisville Lake.
+Spend time in The Colony and you’ll probably come across Lewisville Lake.
 On a warm day, the lake's shimmering waters just may entice you to jump in and cool off.
-That’s exactly what you can do at the sandy beaches in Stewart Creek Park and Hidden Cove Park and Marina, two parks perched on The Colony’s 23 miles of shoreline.
-Soak up all that abundant North Texas sunshine and experience everything else these parks have to offer.
-Hike remote nature trails, cast your fishing line from the shore, and reserve one of the tent or RV camp sites to spend the night under the stars.
-Both spots also have boat ramps, while Hidden Cove Park has a restaurant and pontoon boat, jet ski, kayak, paddle board, and cabin rentals.
+That’s exactly what you can do at the sandy beaches in Stewart Creek Park and Hidden Cove Park and Marina, both perched along The Colony’s 23 miles of shoreline.
+Soak up all that North Texas sunshine and experience everything else these parks have to offer.
+Hike remote nature trails, cast your fishing line from the shore and reserve one of the tent or RV campsites to spend the night under the stars.
+Both spots also have boat ramps, while Hidden Cove Park has a restaurant and pontoon boat, jet ski, kayak, paddleboard and cabin rentals.

 Whether you love the simple joys of sunbathing and fishing or you want to spend an afternoon exploring Lewisville Lake, The Colony is the perfect starting point to your day out on the lake.

-Dig in to Great Food & Play with Your Pup
+Dig in to Great Food with Your Pup

-For those of you who can’t help but travel with man’s best friend in tow, The Colony has a spot where both of you can savor a sunny spring afternoon.
+For those who travel with man’s best friend in tow, The Colony has a spot where both of you can savor a sunny spring afternoon.
 The Shacks Dining & Dog Park merges eclectic dining with a play space for your puppy, a combination you won’t find anywhere else.
-Dig in to some delicious ramen at Ten Ramen, an authentic Japanese eatery by Teiichi Sakurai, a James Beard Award semifinalist.
+Savor delicious ramen at Ten Ramen, an authentic Japanese eatery by Teiichi Sakurai, a James Beard Award semifinalist.
 If a juicy burger is what you’re after, follow your nose to Dallas restaurateur Frank Carabetta’s Dirty Burger Bar.
-Be sure to grab a drink or two at Turbo Coffee, a super-charged café serving up light bites, wine, and your caffeine fix.
+Be sure to grab a drink or two at Turbo Coffee, a super-charged café serving up light bites, wine and your caffeine fix.

-These are just a few of the six restaurants you can choose from before you take your fur baby out for an afternoon romp.
+These are just a few of the six restaurants you can choose from while you take your fur baby out for an afternoon romp.
 Let your pooch off their leash so they can play and socialize as you hang back and watch all the fun.
-There are even separate areas for large and small breeds, so everyone can relax, play, and have a great time.
+There are even separate areas for large and small breeds, so everyone can relax, play and have a great time.

 Indulge in Cool Creole-Mexican Fusion Food & Some Rock and Roll

-Once the sun sets on The Colony, the party starts over at Lava Cantina.
-This restaurant and live music venue cooks up creole food with a Mexican twist, like a catfish Atchafalaya served over a roasted poblano corn maque choux and enchiladas rolled in French Quarter-style crepes.
+Once the sun sets on The Colony, the party starts at Lava Cantina.
+This restaurant and live music venue cooks up creole food with a Mexican twist, like shrimp and crab-stuffed Zydeco enchiladas.
 Fill up on your dish of choice and stick around for a show headlined by top regional or national bands that play everything from country and rock and roll to hip hop.
 Shows are held here several times a week, often on Thursday through Saturday nights.
 See a full schedule and get your tickets here.

-See professional golfers in action, hike scenic trails while enjoying Lewisville Lake, and take in all the other unique experiences that await in The Colony this spring.
+Explore wines from around the world, hike scenic trails along Lewisville Lake, and take in all the other unique experiences that await in The Colony this spring.
 Find out more about this North Texas-area destination here.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State